Estimated reading time: 6 minutes

 Many trade schools develop departments and assign student success partners to prepare students for graduation.
 Career advisors will assist too, from creating a resume and cover letter to developing soft skills for interviews, trade schools commit to making you into a well-rounded graduate.

-9. Focus Your Studies
+9. Focus on Your Studies

 Many community colleges and four-year institutions promote their well-rounded core curriculums.
 What if most of those classes don’t appeal to you?
 After all, 18th-century British Literature isn’t particularly useful in the real world unless you score a spot on Jeopardy.